ROCm/MIOpen/doc/src/cache.md

 Updating MIOpen and removing the cache
 --------------------------------------
-If the compiler changes, or the user modifies the kernels then the cache must be deleted for the MIOpen version in use; e.g., `rm -rf ~/.cache/miopen/<miopen-version-number>`.
+For MIOpen version 2.3 and earlier, if the compiler changes, or the user modifies the kernels then the cache must be deleted for the MIOpen version in use; e.g., `rm -rf $HOME/.cache/miopen/<miopen-version-number>`.
+More information about the cache can be found [here](https://rocmsoftwareplatform.github.io/MIOpen/doc/html/cache.html).

+For MIOpen version 2.4 and later, MIOpen's kernel cache directory is versioned so that users' cached kernels will not collide when upgrading from earlier version.

 Installing pre-compiled kernels
 -------------------------------